Best Travel Phone Chargers Android Central 2020

 Gallium nitride has been a breakthrough technology when it comes to fitting high-output charging into a small, portable form factor.
 If you need proof, just look at the RAVPower Pioneer, a small charging brick with enough output to power most laptops.
 It's a bit pricy for a single-port brick, but it's a heck of a lot more compact than other similarly high output chargers — and if you still want a better deal, there are plenty of cheaper bricks with slightly lower output.

 If you're planning a trip to a foreign country, packing the right charger becomes a bit more involved.
 The plugs are often different from what you're used to, and far too often the solution for many is to buy half a dozen region-specific adapters that convert your plugs into the appropriate shape without doing much else.
-That's where travel adapters come in — we're big fans of the Zendure Passport GO, which incorporates gallium nitride for higher output charging in the same small form factor, allowing you to charge a laptop at up to 30W without needing a dedicated power brick.
+That's where travel adapters come in — we're big fans of the Epicka Travel Adapter, which incorporates gallium nitride for higher output charging in the same small form factor, and features USB-A and -C ports that allow you to charge multiple devices from a single outlet.

 We may earn a commission for purchases using our links.
 Learn more.